-India is a store house of waterfalls but not even one features in the Top 100 in the world.
+India is a store house of waterfalls but not even one features in the Top 100 of a list maintained by world waterfall database – henceforth referred as WWD.
 Nohkalikai, Jog and Joranda are though definitely famous for their near vertical plunges and rival the best in the world.
-Also, many waterfalls in the Himalayas and elsewhere (including the Western Ghats) might be higher but are either undiscovered, undocumented, unpopular or unverified.
-Besides, height is not the only parameter of judgment.
-We have some of the most stunning waterfalls in the world because they are remote, voluminous, wild and beautiful while a few of them fall from a great height too.
+Also, many waterfalls in the Himalayas and elsewhere (including the Western Ghats) may be higher but are either undiscovered or undocumented.
+Nonetheless, height is not the only parameter of judgment.
+We have some of the most stunning waterfalls in the world – remote, voluminous and beautiful and few of them fall from a great height too.

-It is very difficult to come up with a list of the ten tallest waterfalls in India due to lack of accurate survey and statistics and more so when it shouldn’t actually be serving any purpose (or this is what most of us think).
-In western countries, it is considered an adventurers’ delight to cover the top ten or something like that of anything.
+It is very difficult to come up with a list of the ten tallest waterfalls in India due to lack of accurate data.
+In many countries – the USA for instance, it is considered an adventurers’ delight to cover the top ten or something of anything.

 Nonetheless, of the known and documented ones and based on data collected from various reliable sources India’s ten tallest waterfalls are: